pitkauff/EDAV_project/README.md

 7) Distribution of Syrian restaurants vs. other cuisines: https://www.nytimes.com/2018/01/12/dining/toronto-syrian-food.html

 Added on 4/8:
-8) How are sentiment and rating correlated?
+8) How are sentiment and rating correlated? \n
-9) How do Yelp Elites influence sentiment and ratings?
+9) How do Yelp Elites influence sentiment and ratings? \n